Skip to main content

 The composition of the 13-judge bench significantly influenced the ultimate verdict in the case.
 While 7 judges held that Parliament’s power to amend the Constitution was unlimited, 6 judges restricted this power subject to the basic structure doctrine.

-The presence of judicial statesmen like Chief Justice Sikri and Justices Shelat, Hegde, and Grover ensured a rigorous defense of constitutional fundamentals.
+The presence of judicial statesmen like Chief Justice Sikri and Justices Shelat, Hegde, and Grover ensured a rigorous defence of constitutional fundamentals.
 On the other hand, Justices Ray, Palekar, Dwivedi, and others forcefully argued for Parliament’s unlimited amendatory powers.
 This clash of legal titans shaped the historic verdict.

 The Aftermath of the Kesavananda Bharati Judgment